-There are three different body types in ferrets, are the Bulldog, Greyhound, and Whippet.
+There are three different body types in ferrets.
+Those are the Bulldog, Greyhound, and Whippet.
 Each of these breeds can be found in various colors, such as sable or black and tan.
-Officially and according to the AFA it’s eight different colors in total.
+Officially and according to the AFA, it’s eight different colors in total.

 Each of these breeds can be found in multiple colors!